chisui/dakka/thesis/main.md

     p ! m = tell [Right $ Send p m]
 ```

-To execute a single `MockActorContext` action all monad transformer actions have to be executed.
-It doesn't make sense though to export this capability directly since `CtxState` should not be visible to the user.
+To execute a single `MockActorContext` action, all monad transformer actions have to be executed.
+It doesn't make sense though, to export this capability directly, since `CtxState` should not be visible to the user.
 So exported variants on the core running function construct `CtxState` values themselves.

 ```haskell
 runMockInternal :: forall a v.
 Actor a => MockActorContext a v -> ActorRef a -> CtxState -> ((v, CtxState), [SystemMessage])